maciejzgadzaj/commerce_moneris/modules/hpp/README.txt

      on payment method settings page (something like http://your-site.com/commerce-moneris-hpp/validate).

+     Please note that receiving this asyncronous response is required for the payment transaction to be marked as completed.
+Without receiving such response the payment transaction will keep its pending status.

+     Also, asyncronous transaction responses are always returned over port 443 (even in the test environment).
+Make sure this port is open on your firewall, and properly redirected to your testing server if required.

-     Please note that in the production environment response urls must be secure (HTTPS).
+     Finally, in the production environment response url must be secure (HTTPS).
      Self signed certificates will work.
 HTTP addresses will not work.

-     Also, asyncronous transaction responses are always returned over port 443 (even in the test environment).
-Make sure this port is open on your firewall, and properly redirected to your testing server if required.